KubaPro010/fm95/README.md

 ## CPU Usage?

-Should run completly fine on a pi 5, fine on a pi 3b
+Should run completly fine on a pi 5, fine on a pi 3b (30% cpu)

 ## Other Apps